Table of Contents

 PetSafe offers a wireless invisible dog fence that’s portable!
 Covering half an acre, you can take it anywhere.
 The collars provide five stages of correction, including a warning tone.
 They also offer the advantage of a no-shock return.
 This means if your dog happens to cross the boundary, they won’t receive a correction for coming home.
 The prongs adjust to keep dogs with long and short hair comfortable, and the collar’s lightweight and waterproof.
 Batteries last a solid two months.

 The downsides?
 The boundary wobble (the chance the transmitter will fail to find the perimeter) is around five feet, which is large.
-Check your yard carefully at the edges.
+So check your yard carefully at the edges.
 Also, you can’t recharge the batteries – you’ll have to buy fresh ones.

 So what are the downsides?
 It’s on the pricey side (though you ARE getting a lot).
 Also, the transmitter MUST remain indoors, as it’s not waterproof.